rlucente-se-jboss/fdo-aio-demo/README.md

 all-in-one packages on RHEL 8/9.
-This demonstration will build an ISO installer for an edge device and then leverage the FDO protocol to provision the device with the [How's My Salute](https://github.com/tedbrunell/HowsMySalute) application and a timer to periodically check for application updates.
+This demonstration will build an ISO installer for an edge device and then leverage the FDO protocol to provision the device with the [How's My Salute](https://github.com/tedbrunell/HowsMySalute) application and a timer and service to periodically check for and apply any application updates.
 After FDO provisioning, the edge device will run the application in kiosk mode.
 You'll need an external USB webcam and monitor for this demonstration.

 ## Install a RHEL instance for the FDO server
 Start with a minimal install of RHEL 8 or 9.
 Make sure this repository is copied to your RHEL host.
-You'll run two virtual or physical machines.
+You'll run an FDO server and an edge device.
+These can be either virtual or physical machines.
 If running virtual machines on the same host for this demo, please ensure that there are adequate resources for them.
 My personal laptop has 32 GB of memory and 8 cores (16 hyperthreads) so I allocate the following to the guest VMs:

 * RHEL guest for image-builder, registry, and FDO server: 10 GB, 6 vCPUs
 * Edge RHEL guest: 6 GB, 2 vCPUs

-The two VMs will collectively consume half the resources for my laptop.
+The two guest VMs above will collectively consume half the resources for my laptop.

-The two VMs will need to communicate with one another.
-Only the FDO server RHEL guest needs outside connectivity.
-How you do this depends on your virtualization solution.
-I use VirtualBox on my OSX laptop so I configure networking like so:
+Both the FDO server and the edge device need to communicate with one another.
+Only the FDO server needs outside connectivity.
+How you do this depends on your physical or virtualization solution.
+For guest VMs, I use VirtualBox on my OSX laptop so I configure networking like so:

-* FDO Server RHEL guest: one NAT interface and one host-only interface
+* RHEL guest for FDO server: one NAT interface and one host-only interface
 * Edge RHEL guest: one host-only interface

 During the FDO server RHEL installation, configure a regular user